 Baselines support business growth and allow businesses to continue normal operations, while encouraging lower emissions production.

-View the National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015.
+See the National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015 (the Safeguard Rule).

-The Clean Energy Regulator administers the National Greenhouse and Energy Reporting scheme and the Safeguard Mechanism, and publishes:
+The Clean Energy Regulator administers the National Greenhouse and Energy Reporting scheme and the Safeguard Mechanism.
+The Regulator publishes information like:

-The Safeguard Mechanism covers around half of Australia’s emissions, which mainly come from mining, electricity, oil and gas production, manufacturing, transport and waste facilities.
+The Safeguard Mechanism covers around half of Australia’s emissions, which mainly come from:

 The Safeguard Mechanism applies to facilities emitting more than 100,000 tonnes of carbon dioxide equivalent per year.